Areia Branca Beach: History

 In the final years of the Portuguese colonial era, the authorities hoped that the Areia Branca Beach would become a tourist destination.
 With that in mind, a few shelters were built there.

 Soon afterwards, the beach was the scene of tragic events.
 During the invasion and occupation, people were taken to the beach, executed, and dumped into the water; others were shot on the Dili wharf and their bodies were later washed ashore at the beach.

 In the early years of the 21st century, particular efforts were made to develop the beach and the area surrounding it into a leisure and tourist destination.

 On the morning of 11 February 2008, the then President of East Timor, José Ramos-Horta, was out jogging on the beach when rebel soldiers entered his nearby residential compound.
 As he walked back there from the beach, the rebels opened fire on him in an assassination attempt.
 Ramos-Horta was critically wounded in the incident, but survived.

 Facilities

 The beach is equipped with cabanas that are free to use.
 Picnic huts and plastic chairs can be rented, and it is possible for beach visitors to participate in boating or kayaking.

 During the term of East Timor's IV Constitutional Government (2007–2012), the beach was rehabilitated.
 Various hospitality facilities were built on the other side of the access road, Avenida de Areia Branca, including bars, restaurants and coffee shops that now sell national and international foods and drinks, and guesthouses.

-Hospitality customers can even sit at a table at the beach while sampling a cold coconut, drinking a locally produced coffee, or dining on freshly cooked fish or other seafood washed down with a beer.
+Hospitality customers can even sit at a table at the beach while sampling a cold coconut, drinking a locally produced coffee, or dining on freshly cooked fish or other seafood with a beer.